wazuh/wazuh-documentation/source/user-manual/manager/remote-service.rst

 Remote service
 ==============

-You can set how Wazuh Manager could publish their remote service used by Agents:
+The Wazuh Manager can be configured to publish the remote service used by agents as follows:

 Configuration
 -------------

-All configuration of Remote Service is done via ``ossec.conf`` using ``<remote>`` XML tag, all the available options are detailed in :ref:`Remote config <reference_ossec_remote>`
+All of the configuration of Remote Service is done via the ``ossec.conf`` file using the ``<remote>`` XML tag.
+The available options are detailed in :ref:`Remote config <reference_ossec_remote>`.

-You can change what ip address use to listen the service:
+You can change the IP address used to listen the service with the following configuration:

 ::